Manage ProFile's password protection function

 What has changed

-Currently, the Hub and Corporate Linking features support access to password protected files.
-More features will support access in future ProFile releases.
+Currently, the Hub and Corporate Linking features support access to password-protected files.
+More features will be supported for access in future ProFile releases.

 Set password protection for files